jiyorude/mealStation/README.md

 ---

-*This App was built for a coding interview assignment and is therefore now archived*
+*This App was built for a coding interview assignment*

 mealStation is a recipe browser SPA made with mobile-first responsivity in mind.
 The App contains recipes from four different countries: Italy, China, Argentina and the United States, with each of them having two appetizers, two main courses and two desserts.